smechaab/Experimental-algorithms/README.md

 # Experimental-algorithms

 Simple home-made kind-of Portfolio Rebalancing Algorithm written in Python using Kraken API.
 Currently, it doesn't make real trades.
 It's still at testing and simulation phase in order to fix and improve.
-Feel free to read, fix and use it at your will (and your own risk !).
+Feel free to read, fix and use it on your will (and at your own risk !).

 Don't put more that you are able to lose.